 top of page

 Although 2023 has given me a lot to be thankful for, it has also been an interesting year in a not-so-good way.
-I've found myself involved in an unusually high number of Workers' Compensation Insurance audits where I observed behavior (on the part of both insurance companies and insureds) I consider unethical or fraudulent.
+I've found myself involved in an unusually high number of Workers' Compensation audits where I observed behavior (on the part of both insurance companies and insureds) I consider unethical or fraudulent.

 Simultaneously, I have been reading a book recommended to me; "Honest Money" by Gary North.
 It is an easy and very interesting read that gave me something to consider while thinking "what is going on with this industry?"